rnmessick/cool-react-app/README.md

+On the AWS console, create a new CloudFormation stack named coolReactApp

+Upload the cloud formation template you created during setup

+Attempt to deploy that CloudFormation stack.

+Visit cloudfront, and view your React App via the public URL given to you.

+Add, commit, push, make a PR, merge the PR.

+See that your new code is automatically re-deployed and available at that URL

 By the end of the day, your README file should contain, for each buggy template:

 a description of the error message/failure state you saw when deploying the app a description of the bug that was causing that error message/failure state a description of the way that bug was resolved a link to either the commit or the PR with that fix

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).